mbradds/pipeline-profiles/readme.md

 ## ToDo list

 - Rewrite everything in TypeScript
 - Create a distribution bundle for Highcharts+Leaflet.
-Highcharts doesnt make tree shaking easy, but its possible to create a [custom distribution](https://www.highcharts.com/docs/getting-started/how-to-create-custom-highcharts-files) with only the files needed.
+Highcharts doesnt make tree shaking easy, but its possible to create a [custom distribution](https://www.highcharts.com/docs/getting-started/how-to-create-custom-highcharts-files) with only the files needed. <strong>Note:</strong> This is done and merged into main as of May 7, 2021.
+- TODO: upgrade highcharts dependecy.
+The project currently uses highcharts@8.2.2 which has some vulnerabilities.
 - Try to remove Jquery dependencies.
 Jquery is already included on all CER pages, but there are usually multiple versions defined, and it will probably be removed at some point.
 - Datasets can be further optimized to reduce file size.
 One example would be to have one json key, value for conditions total like so: `{numConditions: [In Progress (int), Closed (int)]}` instead of `{In Progress: int, Closed: int}`.
 Update: alot of this optimization has been done, but can be ramped up if needed.
 - Include documentation and instructions for getting regdocs links from the internal cer database.